 40-Bed Residential Recovery House for Men Focuses on Treatment, Recovery and Community Reintegration

-The new 40-bed facility at Integrity House represents a unique partnership model for non-profits, working with various State agencies and private funders.
-It will meet the recovery needs of male adults with histories of addiction, mental health problems, homelessness and criminal justice involvement.
-The facility will provide a safe home for many individuals that are a part of New Jersey’s rapidly expanding Drug Court program, which focuses on treatment and recovery for non-violent drug offenders, and are in the process of becoming productive citizens in the community.
-A special aspect of the Integrity Recovery House for Men is its focus on employment and training, providing all tenants access to a dedicated vocational counselor to help them with sustainable employment, which is a critical component to long-term recovery.
+The new 40-bed 49 Lincoln Park facility at Integrity House will meet the recovery needs of male adults with histories of addiction, mental health problems, homelessness and criminal justice involvement.
+Many will be participants in New Jersey’s rapidly expanding Drug Court program and in the process of becoming productive citizens in the community.
+The facility is a supervised, supportive environment to ensure a sober home for men with onsite treatment and recovery programs, education, therapy, and an activity agenda.
+A special aspect of the Recovery House is its focus on jobs.
+Tenants will have access to a dedicated vocational counselor to help them with sustainable employment which is critical to long-term recovery.

 About Integrity House: